rdhammond/redo/README.md

 # Redo
 Tracker for tasks using Ruby on Rails.
-No nagging, no gamification, no bullsh\*t.
+No nagging, no gamification, kept simple.